Last updated on January 26th, 2021 at 09:06 pm

 Colombia has no major temperature fluctuations due to its proximity to the equator.
 The temperatures are always dependent on the altitude.
 Colombia offers a spectrum between sea level and over 5,700 meters above sea level.

-However, there is rainy and dry season.
+However, there is the rainy and dry season.
 Depending on the region, these are distributed differently over the year and vary in intensity.
-You should therefore select the best travel months based on your itinerary, with dry season not always and everywhere being the best travel time.
+You should therefore select the best travel months based on your itinerary, with the dry season not always and everywhere being the best travel time.